 Van Cleef & Arpels (VCA) was founded in 1896 by Alfred Van Cleef and his uncle Salomon Arpels.
 Alfred and Esther’s daughter, Renée Puissant, took over the company’s artistic direction in 1926.

-On December 2, 1933, Van Cleef and Arpels were granted a patent for a proprietary gem setting style they call Serti Mysterieux, or “Mystery Setting”, a technique which uses a setting where the prongs are invisible.
-Their pieces often feature flowers, animals, and fairies, and have been worn by style icons such as the Duchess of Windsor, Grace Kelly, and Elizabeth Taylor.
+On December 2, 1933, Van Cleef and Arpels were granted a patent for a proprietary gem setting style they call Serti Mysterieux, or “Mystery Setting”, a technique that uses a setting where the prongs are invisible.
+Their pieces often feature flowers, animals, and fairies and have been worn by style icons such as the Duchess of Windsor, Grace Kelly, and Elizabeth Taylor.

 Founded in Paris in 1847 by Louis Francois Cartier.
 Louis’s son, Alfred, and his three sons were responsible for some of the company’s most celebrated designs, like the mystery clocks, fashionable wristwatches, and exotic orientalist Art Deco designs, including the colorful “Tutti Frutti” jewels.

 Cartier has a long history of sales to royalty and celebrities.
-King Edward VII of England referred to Cartier as “the jeweler of kings and the king of jewelers”.
+King Edward VII of England referred to Cartier as “the jeweler of kings and the king of jewelers.”
 To date, they remain one of the most important jewelry companies in the world and among the oldest high jewelry houses in Paris!

 Click here to view our collection of Cartier Engagement Rings.